cloudbeds/webpack-module-federation-types-plugin/README.md

 }
 ```

+For the `registry` field in `remoteManifestUrls` or for the single `remoteManifestUrl` option,
-With the `registry` field, multiple remote entry URLs can be substituted from a single JSON file.
+multiple remote entry URLs can be substituted in a single JSON file.
 Depending on your architecture, this could be the only URL that you need to specify.
 Example of a `remote-entries.json` file for a Prod environment: